 Have you ever heard of an upside down Christmas tree?
-I saw my first one several years ago in a wonderful Greek restaurant, which has since closed, in Apex.
+I saw my first one several years ago in a wonderful Greek restaurant.
 I was amazed and intrigued.
 The owners came from the Eastern islands of Greece and told me this tree was their homeland’s custom.

 This method of displaying a Christmas tree or Yule is from the medieval times and not a new fad.
 Although it is becoming more popular.
 Several stories connect Saint Boniface to the beginnings of the upside-down Christmas tree back in the 700’s.